msoedov/agentic_security/docs/configuration.md

 ## Default Configuration

-The default configuration file is `agesec.toml`.
+The default configuration file is `agentic_security.toml`.
 It includes settings for:

 - General settings
 - Module configurations